 When an interpreter is not used

-When an interpreter is not used and the deponent can read and write, he/she should sign the affidavit and choose whether to swear or affirm the content of the affidavit.
+When an interpreter is not used and the deponent can read and write, the deponent should sign the affidavit and choose whether to swear or affirm the content of the affidavit.

 If the deponent chooses to swear the affidavit ('make an oath') he/she may be handed their preferred religious text and a paper with the statement: 'Is this your name and signature?'.